swsnr/swsnr.de/_posts/2021-03-27-arch-linux-with-luks-and-almost-no-configuration.md

 ---
-title: Arch Linux with LUKS and (almost) no configuration
 tags: ["systemd", "luks", "dracut", "archlinux"]
 last_modified_at: 2022-01-01T19:54:00+00:00
-redirect_from: /arch-linux-with-luks-and-almost-no-configuration/
 ---

+# Arch Linux with LUKS and (almost) no configuration

 Installing Arch on a LUKS-encrypted dsik traditionally required a few careful configuration steps to configure the proper root device for booting; if any of these steps was omitted or done wrongly the system would fail to boot.
 With systemd and dracut however a LUKS-encrypted Arch system can boot safely and reliably without any configuration: